Labiaplasty (Labia Reduction Surgery)

 Labiaplasty Candidates

-Candidates include women with enlarged inner and outer vaginal lips that cause pain or self-consciousness.
-For example, a long labia may cause pain during sexual intercourse, exercise or even while wearing tight-fitting jeans.
+Candidates include women with enlarged inner and outer vaginal lips that cause pain or make them feel self-conscious.
+Long labia may cause pain during sexual intercourse, exercise or even while wearing skinny jeans.
 Fully developed young women and adult women who are in good health make the most appropriate candidates.
-However, women who have any underlying medical conditions that would limit elective surgery may not be good candidates.
+Transgender women may also be candidates for this procedure following vaginoplasty, a genital reconstructive procedure.

 The surgery is not designed to enhance sexual pleasure or satisfaction.
-If your goal is to increase sexual satisfaction, talk with your surgeon about other procedures that may be more appropriate.
+If your goal is to increase sexual satisfaction, talk with your surgeon about other procedures.

-This is not the only type of cosmetic surgery that can be performed on the vagina.
-Vaginal rejuvenation, for example, involves tightening the vaginal and perineum area, which can become stretched during childbirth.
-Some surgeons suggest vaginal rejuvenation may increase sexual pleasure for both partners.
+Labiaplasty is not the only type of cosmetic surgery that can be performed on the vagina.
+Vaginal rejuvenation, for example, involves tightening the vaginal and perineum areas, which can become stretched during childbirth.
+Some surgeons suggest vaginal rejuvenation increases sexual pleasure for both partners.

 Labiaplasty Risks

-In 2007, The American College of Obstetricians and Gynecologists issued a position statement warning against cosmetic surgery of the vagina.
+The American Congress of Obstetricians and Gynecologists has come out against cosmetic surgery of the vagina.
 The group stated that the risks of the procedure outweigh its benefits at this time.

 Risks include: